Whom Are You Trying to Reach?

 Step 3: Profile Your Target Customer Segment(s)

 Next, develop profiles of your target customer(s) to get a true picture of the people you’re trying to serve.
 Describe these potential customers as fully as you can.
 Who will actually buy your product?
 What do you know about them?
-Where are they situated geographically?
+Where do they live and what languages do they speak?
 How much do they spend on car detailing?
-What are they likely to spend on your products?
 Where do they shop?
 What is their annual income?
-What languages do they speak?
-What kinds of automobiles do they drive?
-If you are selling online, what methods do they prefer for online payment?
+What kinds of cars do they drive?
+If you’re selling online, what methods do they prefer for online payment?
 What type of Web sites do they visit?
 How do they want their product delivered?

 Identify your customer profile before you conduct market planning, so that your planning is a good fit for your customers’ behavior, interests, and needs.